b

 Best for: Founders who want to maximise their chances of approval and prefer to hand off the paperwork.

 A verified CA from the BenefitStack network takes over the case.
-They review your documents, prepare the application, and file it on the government portal.
-You pay a fixed fee that is agreed upfront — it is released to the CA only when the case reaches "Filed" status, regardless of whether the government approves or rejects the application.
+They review your documents, prepare the application, and file it on the government portal on your behalf.

 Incubator / accelerator route